-This may be due to a number of causes including:
+This may be due to a number of agents including:

 Bacteria Campylobacter

 Salmonella

 Shigella (bacillary dysentery)

-E. coli 0157
+E. coli O157

 Viruses Rotavirus

-Small round structured viruses (e.g. Norwalk or Winter
+Small round structured viruses (e.g. Norwalk or Winter Vomiting Disease)

-Vomiting Disease)

 Parasites Cryptosporidium

 Giardia

 Yes!
 Anyone with gastroenteritis should be regarded as very infectious and must be kept away from school until the diarrhoea and vomiting have stopped for at least 48 hours.
+For some infections the child may need to demonstrate their stool is clear of the infection before returning to the nursery or school.

 Infectious diarrhoea and vomiting (D & V) is usually spread through the faecal oral route (i.e. not washing hands after going to the toilet), either by hand to hand contact, on toys, or indirectly through food or water.
 Viruses may also be spread through the air in droplets after vomiting or when coughing or sneezing.